Guide to WiFi in your home

-Wifi uses radio signals to transmit data between a router and all of the devices it is wirelessly connected to.
+Wifi uses radio signals to transmit data between a router and any device to which it is connected.
 Your router receives data from a broadband connection and converts this into radio signals using a wireless transmitter.
 The radio waves create a small wifi network in your home, allowing other devices with the right kind of wireless adapter to get online.
 This network is sometimes called a wireless local area network or WLAN.

 Wifi is typically transmitted across one of two wireless frequencies – 2.4GHz and 5GHz.
 The difference between the two is that the 2.4GHz band gives a longer range but transmits data at slower speeds, while the 5GHz band gives you faster upload and download speeds but cannot penetrate solid objects such as walls and floors.

-Some routers will hop between different frequencies in order to provide connected devices with the best possible signal.
+Some routers, known as dual band, will hop between different frequencies in order to provide connected devices with the best possible signal.
 They will do this automatically, without you even noticing.

 How to set up wifi at home